Lawyer Profile Detail

 He is a member of the Canadian Bar Association’s Class Action Task Force, the major responsibilities of which are to establish a judicial protocol to ensure better co-ordination between the courts in different provinces, avoid duplication as well as inefficiencies in the trying of a case, and develop national class rules that could withstand constitutional challenge.

-Mr. Potter has frequently appeared as a leading lawyer in the Chambers Global: The World’s Leading Lawyers for Business and in the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the areas of dispute resolution, international trade regulation and litigation, corporate commercial litigation, class action litigation and public law.
-He is also repeatedly recommended in the areas of international commercial arbitration and litigation, directors’ and officers’ liability and competition law.
+Mr. Potter has frequently appeared as a leading lawyer in the Chambers Global: The World’s Leading Lawyers for Business and in the Canadian Legal Lexpert Directory, a guide to the leading law firms and practitioners in Canada, as a leading lawyer in the areas of class actions, commercial arbitration, international trade regulation, corporate commercial litigation, directors’ and officers’ liability and public law litigation.